rockettheme/docs/Docs/wordpress/themes/galatea/faq.md

 ---

-## Is Galatea compatible for WordPress 1.5 or 2.5?

-No, Galatea is only compatible with WordPress 3.4+.

 ## Is There a Way to Use a Normal Menu on the Front Page?

 Absolutely!
 Just use a **Menu** particle or widget in place of the Overlay Toggle particle in the Navigation section.